Amine Bouhafa

 Composer

 After studies at the Tunis and Paris conservatories, Amine Bouhafa received the César Award for Best Original Music for Abderrahmane Sissako’s Timbuktu in 2015.
-He has subsequently composed the scores for more than sixty films, among them Rachid Bouchareb’s Our Brothers, Philippe Faucon’s Amin, Kaouther Ben Hania’s Beauty and the Dogs, Alaa Eddine Aljem’s The Unknown Saint, and Mehdi Barsaoui’s A Son.
-All of these films were selected for major film festivals, including the Festival de Cannes and the Venice Film Festival, where many of them won awards; Ben Hania’s The Man Who Sold His Skin was nominated for the Academy Award for Best International Feature Film.
-Bouhafa recently composed the soundtrack of the series Reign Supreme (Le monde de demain) by Katell Quillévéré and Hélier Cisterne.
+He has subsequently composed the scores for more than seventy films, among them Kaouther Ben Hania’s Four Daughters, The Summer of the Gods by Patrick Imbert, Gagarine by Jerémie Trouil and Fanny Liatard, Rachid Bouchareb’s Our Brothers, Animalia by Sofia Alaoui, Harkis by Philippe Faucon and Erige Sehiri’s Under the Fig Trees.
+All of these films were selected for major film festivals, including the Festival de Cannes, the Venice Film Festival and the Oscars with Kaouther Ben Hania’s The Man Who Sold His Skin.
+Bouhafa recently composed the soundtrack of the series Reign Supreme (Le Monde de demain) by Katell Quillévéré and Hélier Cisterne, and Tapie by Tristan Séguéla and Olivier Demangel.